 If this holiday season you’re interested in renting a home that offers something out of the ordinary then the Fondation Vacances au cœur du patrimoine (the Foundation for Holidays at the Heart of Heritage) may have just what you’re looking for.

-Founded in 2005 by the Swiss Heritage Society with one goal in mind — to purchase, renovate, and then rent as vacation homes endangered historic properties — the Foundation now boasts a list of 21 impressive buildings that are available to the public to rent.
+Founded in 2005 by the Swiss Heritage Society with one goal in mind — to purchase, renovate, and then rent as vacation homes endangered historic properties — the Foundation boasts a constantly growing list of impressive properties.

 I love the look of the 200-year old “Scheune” barn at Beatenberg in canton Bern.
 You would never imagine that originally the upper floor served as a hay loft and cows were housed on the ground floor.

 It stood empty for 18 years and was in a state of collapse before being transformed into a sleek, spacious 2-person apartment in 2007.
 Its location makes it ideal for long walks in summer and autumn and for skiing in winter.